FOXP3: Pathophysiology

-In human disease, alterations in numbers of regulatory T cells – and in particular those that express Foxp3 – are found in a number of disease states.
-For example, patients with tumors have a local relative excess of Foxp3 positive T cells which inhibits the body's ability to suppress the formation of cancerous cells.
-Conversely, patients with an autoimmune disease such as systemic lupus erythematosus (SLE) have a relative dysfunction of Foxp3 positive cells.
-The Foxp3 gene is also mutated in IPEX syndrome (Immunodysregulation, Polyendocrinopathy, and Enteropathy, X-linked).
+In human disease, alterations in numbers of regulatory T cellsand in particular those that express FOXP3are found in a number of disease states.
+For example, patients with tumors have a local relative excess of FOXP3 positive T cells which inhibits the body's ability to suppress the formation of cancerous cells.
+Conversely, patients with an autoimmune disease such as systemic lupus erythematosus (SLE) have a relative dysfunction of FOXP3 positive cells.
+The FOXP3 gene is also mutated in IPEX syndrome (Immunodysregulation, Polyendocrinopathy, and Enteropathy, X-linked).
 Many patients with IPEX have mutations in the DNA-binding forkhead domain of FOXP3.

-In mice, a Foxp3 mutation (a frameshift mutation that result in protein lacking the forkhead domain) is responsible for 'Scurfy', an X-linked recessive mouse mutant that results in lethality in hemizygous males 16 to 25 days after birth.
+In mice, a FOXP3 mutation (a frameshift mutation that result in protein lacking the forkhead domain) is responsible for 'Scurfy', an X-linked recessive mouse mutant that results in lethality in hemizygous males 16 to 25 days after birth.
 These mice have overproliferation of CD4^{+} T-lymphocytes, extensive multiorgan infiltration, and elevation of numerous cytokines.
-This phenotype is similar to those that lack expression of CTLA-4, TGF-β, human disease IPEX, or deletion of the Foxp3 gene in mice ("scurfy mice").
+This phenotype is similar to those that lack expression of CTLA-4, TGF-β, human disease IPEX, or deletion of the FOXP3 gene in mice ("scurfy mice").
 The pathology observed in scurfy mice seems to result from an inability to properly regulate CD4^{+} T-cell activity.
-In mice overexpressing the Foxp3 gene, fewer T cells are observed.
+In mice overexpressing the FOXP3 gene, fewer T cells are observed.
 The remaining T cells have poor proliferative and cytolytic responses and poor interleukin-2 production, although thymic development appears normal.
 Histologic analysis indicates that peripheral lymphoid organs, particularly lymph nodes, lack the proper number of cells.

 Role in cancer

-In addition to Foxp3's role in regulatory T cell differentiation, multiple lines of evidence have indicated that Foxp3 play important roles in cancer development.
+In addition to FOXP3's role in regulatory T cell differentiation, multiple lines of evidence have indicated that FOXP3 play important roles in cancer development.

-Down-regulation of Foxp3 expression has been reported in tumour specimens derived from breast, prostate, and ovarian cancer patients, indicating that Foxp3 is a potential tumour suppressor gene.
-Expression of Foxp3 was also detected in tumour specimens derived from additional cancer types, including pancreatic, melanoma, liver, bladder, thyroid, cervical cancers.
-However, in these reports, no corresponding normal tissues were analyzed, therefore it remained unclear whether Foxp3 is a pro- or anti-tumourigeneic molecule in these tumours.
+Down-regulation of FOXP3 expression has been reported in tumour specimens derived from breast, prostate, and ovarian cancer patients, indicating that FOXP3 is a potential tumour suppressor gene.
+Expression of FOXP3 was also detected in tumour specimens derived from additional cancer types, including pancreatic, melanoma, liver, bladder, thyroid, cervical cancers.
+However, in these reports, no corresponding normal tissues were analyzed, therefore it remained unclear whether FOXP3 is a pro- or anti-tumourigeneic molecule in these tumours.

-Two lines of functional evidence strongly supported that Foxp3 serves as a tumour suppressive transcription factor in cancer development.
-First, Foxp3 represses expression of HER2, Skp2, SATB1 and MYC oncogenes and induces expression of tumour suppressor genes P21 and LATS2 in breast and prostate cancer cells.
-Second, over-expression of Foxp3 in melanoma, glioma, breast, prostate and ovarian cancer cell lines induces profound growth inhibitory effects in vitro and in vivo.
+Two lines of functional evidence strongly supported that FOXP3 serves as a tumour suppressive transcription factor in cancer development.
+First, FOXP3 represses expression of HER2, Skp2, SATB1 and MYC oncogenes and induces expression of tumour suppressor genes P21 and LATS2 in breast and prostate cancer cells.
+Second, over-expression of FOXP3 in melanoma, glioma, breast, prostate and ovarian cancer cell lines induces profound growth inhibitory effects in vitro and in vivo.
 However, this hypothesis need to be further investigated in future studies.